-The Office of International Programs is now leading a new initiative to bring students from Korea and China to study at Lander.
+The Office of International Programs is leading an initiative to bring students from Korea, and China to study at Lander.
 It is also opening up some new study abroad opportunities in Asia for Lander students.
-Students who have an interest studying in Korea or China or in going to Asia to teach English as a second language should see Ms. Boyoung Roh in room 300 of the Jackson Library.
+Students who are interested in studying in Korea or China or in traveling to Asia to teach English as a second language should contact Jeff Constant (email@example.com) or call 388-8896.
 Please click here for more information.

 SEMESTER ABROAD RECOMMENDATIONS

 FALL OR SPRING SEMESTER - STUDY AT WINCHESTER

 Lander has a special agreement with the University of Winchester which allows our students to study at UW for about the same cost as a semester at Lander.
 Study abroad scholarships are also available.